2022 European Under 23 Team Speedway Championship

 The 2022 Team Speedway Junior European Championship was the 15th Team Speedway Junior European Championship season.
 It was organised by the Fédération Internationale de Motocyclisme and was the second time that the event had an age limit of under 23 years of age.

+Qualifying events were staged at Pardubice in the Czech Republic and Elgane in Norway.

 The final took place on 9 October 2022 in Tarnów, Poland.
 The defending champions Poland won again to claim the title for the 12th time.